Christianization of the Roman Empire as diffusion of innovation: Geography and a scale free network

 The spread of Christianity began from Jerusalem.

 In their study on spatial constraints on diffusion, Fousek et al show that "The spread of Christianity in the first two centuries follows a gravity-guided diffusion".
 Gravity models are used to study flow: this application estimates the flow of interaction between any given two cities.
 Fousek shows that interaction between cities increases with higher populations and decreases with distance and higher costs of travel.

 The gravity model shows that the shortest path for the spread of any innovation is its most probable path.
-The shortest paths from Jerusalem to the earliest Christian congregations makes a pattern that looks like a "tree".
-This shows the direct influence of Jerusalem on founding churches that were geographically close.
+This modular pattern shows the direct influence of Jerusalem on founding churches that were geographically close.
 These were small home churches such as that in Caesarea Maritima of around 12–200 members each.
 Prior to the year 100, Christianity was composed of, maybe, one hundred of them.

 The Empire itself provided Christianity's ability to move beyond the local geographic area through the advantage of Roman roads and the links between Roman cities.
 Having begun moving outward from Jerusalem, Christianity also directly connected to remote large cities such as Rome.
 All the largest cities in the empire had Christian congregations by the end of the first century.

 The first two centuries then show clusters of smaller Christianized cities in the neighborhood of these large regional centers.
 Some communities had few connections to other communities, and others had more.
 Communities with multiple connections served as "hubs" around which others clustered.
 Hubs are important to the transfer of information.
 As this kind of network develops, there is a high probability that, as more and more communities join an already existing system, they will link themselves to the community which already has many links.
 This clustering is characteristic of the modular scale free network that Christianity formed.

 In the case of early Christianity, as the new cities became hubs – they became new points of origin for spreading the innovation – and Christianization no longer relied on its first point of origin for information.
 This is in agreement with the knowledge that, from a very early phase, cities such as Antioch and Alexandria became more influential than Jerusalem.
 Within a large social network such as the early Christian church, high local clustering of small groups that were not far apart, promoted a "small-world effect".
 Being part of a small-world promotes information flow at the local level, thereby making the larger network tightly connected.